|Nutritional Guidelines (per serving)|

 Rinse noodles under cold running water and set aside.

 Return the broth to a boil over high heat.

 Divide noodles among 4 to 6 large individual serving bowls.
 Arrange thinly sliced raw beef, scallions, onion, and cilantro on top.
 Pour boiling hot broth to cover noodles and serve immediately.
 The boiling broth will cook the thin slices of beef.

-Pho is always accompanied by bean sprouts, basil leaves, culantro and chile pepper.
-Serve with lime and lemon quarters, fish sauce, hoisin sauce and hot chile sauce.
-Serves 4 to 6.
+Pho is always accompanied by bean sprouts, basil leaves, cilantro, and chile pepper.
+Serve with lime and lemon quarters, fish sauce, hoisin sauce, and hot chile sauce.